Bob Collins (politician): Death

 Collins died in Darwin on 21 September 2007, three days before he was scheduled to face court.
 Given the circumstances of unexplained death, a detailed coronial investigation was carried out into the death, reporting in February 2009.
 The Northern Territory Coroner stated: "The cause of death was intentional overdose of prescription drugs with alcohol following upon a background of three years of significant medical difficulties and in the face of upcoming court cases.
 I find that the deceased took the drugs with the purpose of ending his life."
 The Coroner stated that, although it was not his usual practice to release findings relating to intentional self-harm: I have decided to release the following information from the coronial findings into the death of Robert Lindsay Collins, because of the intense public and media speculation.
 I have discussed this with Mr Collins' family who, whilst saddened that this release is necessary, understand that there is a need to clarify the circumstances of his death.The family held a private funeral.

 Posthumous controversy

 A portrait of Bob Collins is hung in the Parliament House of the Northern Territory along with all former Leaders of the Opposition.
 Country Liberal MLA John Elferink drew attention to this in June 2009, as he felt the portrait's presence was inappropriate due to the child abuse allegations against Bob Collins.
-In response to the request Speaker Jane Aagaard announced in October 2009 that after review the House Committee had decided the portrait was an historical record and would remain.
+In response to the request Speaker Jane Aagaard announced in October 2009 that after review the House Committee had decided the portrait was a historical record and would remain.